Mydex/lektor-summernote-plugin/README.md

-# Lektor basic Summernote version
+# Lektor basic Summernote plugin

-This is a basic Lektor site which uses summernote as the editor
+This is a Lektor plugin which utilises summernote as the editor

 https://www.getlektor.com/
 https://summernote.org/

+This also includes a script which allows the content to refresh and to save.

 ## Getting started

-Basic instructions to install are [here](https://www.getlektor.com/docs/installation/)
+Basic instructions to install lektor are [here](https://www.getlektor.com/docs/installation/)

+## Adding the plugin

+Instructions for installing plugins can be found [here](https://www.getlektor.com/docs/plugins/)
 ### Useful commands

 `lektor server`

 Starts a development server on port 5000 which allows editing content via the UI.

-There is a JavaScript addition ```javascripts/admin-utilities.js``` which allows the content to refresh and to save

 `lektor build`